stormpath/stormpath-documentation/source/auth_n.rst

     If Stormpath is unable to retrieve the user's first and last name, it will populate those attributes with a default value: ``NOT_PROVIDED``.

-5. Stormpath will first search for a Directory that matches the provider of the token/code.
-If one is not found, an error will return.
+5. Stormpath will search for a Directory that matches the provider of the token/code.
+If one is not found, an error will be returned.

 6. Once the Directory is located, Stormpath will look for an Account in your application's Directories that matches this information.